 What I really like about the site is that it addresses all those things you’re slightly to embarrassed to ask, and with sass and snarkiness that makes you wonder what was so bad about the questions. . . . re:Cycling aims to make you feel proud and confident about your cycle–and not bat an eyelid when discussing discharge.

 It’s important you stay informed about your body and what relates to it, and it’s about time there was a site that kept you informed.
 The entertainment value is just a welcome bonus.

 Check it out!
 We welcome your feedback.

 Membership in the Society for Menstrual Cycle Research is open to individuals who have an interest in research on the menstrual cycle or related issues, and who support the purposes of the Society.
-Dues are $50/year, or $90 for two years, and we offer a self-selecting sliding-scale rate, and retiree rates.
-Membership benefits include receiving the Society Newsletter, registration in the members-only Society Email Discussion List, and discounted conference fee.
+Dues are $60 for one year or $110 for two years, and we also offer a self-selecting sliding-scale rate starting at $25.
+Membership benefits include receiving the Society Newsletter, registration in the members-only Society Email Discussion List, discounted conference fee, and receipt of our journal Women’s Reproductive Health (publication begins in early 2014).
 Everything about how to join the Society is available here.